Marethy/SE334_ExpenseTracker/README.md

 1. Launch backend and frontend as described above.
 2. Open `http://localhost:3000` in your browser.
 3. Add income or expense transactions, view history, and analyze charts.
+4. Use the export button on each chart to download it as PNG or PDF.

 ## Conventions
 See [`CONVENTIONS.md`](CONVENTIONS.md) for coding style, branch naming, and commit message guidelines.